-Scenarios that may prevent NCC from providing its critical operations are indicated in Financial Recovery Plan.
 NCC identifies scenarios based on current macroeconomic situation and regulatory framework in Russia and abroad.
-NCC takes into account CPMI-IOSCO "Consultative report Recovery of financial market infrastructures" as well as CBR commentary on this issue.
-NCC assesses and alters the Plan on a yearly basis.
+NCC also takes into account CPMI-IOSCO "Consultative report Recovery of financial market infrastructures" as well as CBR methodological recommendations on this issue.
+NCC assesses and alters (if needed) the Plan on an annual basis.